crosshatch/server/OVERVIEW.md

 - **Unmatched Quality Through Fine-Tuning:** Within just a few sessions, Crosshatch fine-tunes child-specific models to deliver highly-personalized stories that far surpass generic alternatives.
 This effect compounds over time.
-- **AI-Driven Adaptability:** Built from the ground up with AI, Crosshatch dynamically evolves to meet changing learning goals and preferences, ensuring long-term relevance and engagement.
+- **AI-Driven Adaptability:** Built from the ground up with AI, Crosshatch dynamically adapts to evolving learning goals and preferences, ensuring sustained relevance and engagement.
+This approach contrasts sharply with current incumbents like [Lingokids](https://lingokids.com), which rely on manually crafted experiences.
+As AI-driven methodologies advance, the limitations of these handcrafted approaches will become increasingly apparent––much like how manual link aggregation platforms were ultimately outclassed by modern search engines powered by algorithmic page ranking.

 ### Funding Strategy